alipala/WebUITest/README.md

 ## Acknowledgments

-* Please have a look how to migrate Jenkins job to your local.
-[Jenkins Job migration] (https://staxmanade.com/2015/01/how-to-migrate-a-jenkins-job-to-new-jenkins-server/)
+* [Jenkins Job migration](https://staxmanade.com/2015/01/how-to-migrate-a-jenkins-job-to-new-jenkins-server/) - Please have a look how to migrate Jenkins job to your local.